ohmysmtp/docs/docs/reference/authentication.md

 ## Authenticating Requests

-Authenticating with the OhMySMTP API is simple and easy to do with all HTTP libraries, all you need to do is provide a single header in your HTTP POST request, called `OhMySMTP-Server-Token` containing your API token
+Authenticating with the MailPace API is simple and easy to do with all HTTP libraries, all you need to do is provide a single header in your HTTP POST request, called `MailPace-Server-Token` containing your API token

 ## API Tokens